pangeo-forge/pangeo-forge-recipes/docs/pangeo_forge_cloud/pr_checks_reference.md

 ````

 This error may occur due to the recipe module truly being missing, or perhaps due to an inconsistency between the recipe module name indicated in `meta.yaml` and the name of the actual file in the PR.
-In the case of the example above, a simple typo is causing the error.
-Changing the recipe module name in the PR as follows:
+In the case of the example above, a simple typo is causing the error; **recip-E** ending in E is accidently spelled as **recip-Y** ending in Y. Changing the recipe module name in the PR as follows:

 ```diff
 - recipy.py